saurab2019/Operating_system_important_topics/README.md

 2. # What is demand paging?
-  -Demand paging is referred when not all of a process's pages are in the RAM, then the OS brings the missing(and required ) pages from the disk into the RAM.
+  - Demand paging is referred when not all of a process's pages are in the RAM, then the OS brings the missing(and required ) pages from the disk into the RAM.

 3.What are the